February 14, 2025

 Appendix

-CDR.fyi tracks multi-centennial permanence carbon removal purchases & deliveries of these fifteen methods.
-We revise the methods from time to time.
+CDR.fyi tracks and reports on durable (multi-centennial permanence) carbon removal across these fifteen methods.
+We revise the methods from time to time as new information is published.

 Data are drawn from public and private disclosures.
-See Methodology, Considerations & Limitations for additional details on the approach.
+See Methodology, Considerations & Limitations for additional details.

-CDR.fyi sources order data from public releases, registries, and directly from market participants.
-Order data may lack disclosure of volumes or parties, and is received at varying intervals.
-We reconcile all information and occasionally make adjustments to the database.
-For example, prior to the publication of the Year in Review, approximately 170 entries totalling 80K tonnes were removed from the CDR.fyi database due to duplicate entries from multiple sources.
+CDR.fyi sources market-order data from public releases, registries, and directly from market participants.
+Order data may lack disclosure of volumes or parties and is received at varying intervals.
+We reconcile all information and occasionally amend the database.
+Prior to the publication of this report, approximately 170 entries totalling 80K tonnes were removed from the CDR.fyi database due to duplicate entries from multiple reporting sources (e.g. suppliers, marketplaces, registries).

 New data may come to light from time to time.
-As such, information reported may differ slightly from what is shown in previous reports.
+As such, the information reported may differ slightly from previous reports.

-The Investment Landscape covers all publicly-announced private-equity funding to CDR suppliers (excluding ecosystem service providers and component providers).
-Although not comprehensive, it serves as a general representation of private funding in the carbon removal space.
+The Investment Landscape section covers all publicly-announced private-equity funding of CDR suppliers (excluding ecosystem service providers and component providers).
+Although not comprehensive, it serves as a general representation of private funding of carbon removal firms.

-To increase market transparency and trust, we encourage all Durable CDR market participants to submit order and project information via a free CDR.fyi Portal account.
+To increase market transparency and trust, we encourage all durable CDR market participants to submit order and project information via a free CDR.fyi Portal account (signup here).
+Data Partners are eligible for additional insights and benefits.
+For more information, email us at partners@cdr.fyi.

-Do you have any questions or suggestions?
 We would love to hear from you!
-Reach out to us anytime at team@cdr.fyi.
+Email us at team@cdr.fyi with any questions or suggestions.

 Acknowledgements